dlebauer/ecological-forecasting-workflows-draft/notes.md

 ---------------------

-Titles:

-* "Reproducibility in ecological and environmental modelling: whether and why scientific workflows, and where next?"
- * "Software practices that promote interoperability {and reproducibility} for ecological forecasting"

 * rhetorical approach framework
  * name and define practice
  * what do you want to achieve and how to get there
  * pros and cons
  * examples

-Outline/Topics